 Repeat Object Names

 When you see an object, say its name in Japanese.
-If you don’t know, look it up.
-Make this practice a habit.
-This increases everyday vocabulary.
+If you don't know it, look it up.
+Make it a habit.
+It grows your everyday vocabulary fast.

 Don't Be Afraid to Make Mistakes

 Speak.
-Even if it’s little.
+Even if it is just a little.
 Even if you make mistakes.
 Mistakes are part of learning.
-Ignore others’ judgment and seize every opportunity to speak.
+Ignore other people's judgment and grab every chance you get to speak.

 Sing Karaoke

-With furigana helping with reading and musical rhythm, you train reading, speaking, and memorization in a fun and effective way.
+With furigana helping you read and the musical rhythm carrying you, you train reading, speaking, and memorization in a way that is fun and effective.

 Practice Numbers

 Counting is essential.
-In Japanese, there are various ways to count, depending on the object.
+In Japanese there are several ways to count, depending on the object.
 Practice every day.
 Over time, numerical fluency comes naturally.

 Find Someone to Talk To